Nate314/PrologLogicPuzzle/README.md

 - Music: Classical, country, jazz, rock, techno
 - Drinks: Coke, coffee, tea, milk, water

-Write a PROLOG program that contains the above facts as a knowledge base, and functions to capture 'adjacent to,' 'all different,' etc. Your program should begin with the above facts and deduce the major, car, music, sports team, and beverage for each resident, printing the information at the end.
+Write a PROLOG program that contains the above facts as a knowledge base, and functions to capture 'adjacent to', 'all different,' etc. Your program should begin with the above facts and deduce the major, car, music, sports team, and beverage for each resident, printing the information at the end.
 Submit your program code and output from a sample execution.